Family Preference Categories

 Consular Processing

-Consular processing is the process of obtaining an immigrant visa (green card) from outside the United States at a U.S. embassy or consulate.
+Consular processing is a path for obtaining an immigrant visa (green card) from outside the United States at a U.S. embassy or consulate.

 Adjustment of Status

-Adjustment of status is the process that a nonimmigrant visitor (student, tourist, etc.) uses to change status to a permanent resident from inside the U.S.
+Adjustment of status is a path of changing status from a nonimmigrant visitor to permanent resident from inside the U.S.

 Using the Visa Bulletin